Markhorcapital/hb-monitor/README.md

 - The monitor always prints every received message to stdout/log files for visibility; Telegram alerts remain gated by the regex and keyword filters.
 - To reduce noise from exchange connection retries or balance warnings, tighten the regex or comment out topics you do not care about.
 - Heartbeat alerts are handled separately via `heartbeat_timeout` and do not require the raw heartbeat topic to be enabled.
+- To keep terminal output readable, `console_trade_filter` suppresses trade/order-specific log lines from stdout while still allowing alerts and file logging.
+Adjust the keywords or regex to suit your environment (set `suppress: false` to disable).

 ## Telegram Integration & Security